-We hereby notify you that the 2016 Annual Meeting (the "2016 Annual Meeting" or "Annual Meeting") of stockholders of Heat Biologics, Inc., a Delaware corporation, will be held on July 19, 2016 beginning at 9:00 a.m., local time, at the New York City offices of Gracin & Marlow, LLP, at The Chrysler Building, 405 Lexington Avenue, 26 th Floor, New York, New York, for the following purposes:
+We hereby notify you that the 2017 Annual Meeting (the "2017 Annual Meeting" or "Annual Meeting") of stockholders of Heat Biologics, Inc., a Delaware corporation, will be held on June 29, 2017 beginning at 9:00 a.m., local time, at our offices located at 801 Capitola Drive, Suite 12, Durham, North Carolina 27713, for the following purposes:

-- (1) to elect the four (4) nominees for director named herein to our Board of Directors (the "Board" or "Board of Directors") to hold office until our 2017 Annual Meeting of stockholders or until their successors are elected; - (2) to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2016; - (3) to approve (in the event it is deemed advisable by our Board of Directors) an amendment to our third amended and restated certificate of incorporation, as amended (the "Restated Certificate of Incorporation"), to effect a reverse stock split of our issued and outstanding shares of common stock, \$0.0002 par value per share (the "Common Stock"), at a ratio to be determined in the discretion of our Board of Directors within a range of one (1) share of Common Stock for every two (2) to twenty (20) shares of Common Stock (the "Reverse Stock Split"); - (4) to authorize an adjournment of the Annual Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3 (the "Adjournment"); - (5) to approve an amendment to our Amended and Restated 2014 Stock Incentive Plan (the "2014 Plan") to increase the number of shares of our Common Stock that we have authority to grant from 1,100,000 to 3,000,000; and - (6) to transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.
+- (1) to elect the four (4) nominees for director named herein to our Board of Directors (the "Board" or "Board of Directors") to hold office until our next annual meeting of stockholders and until their successors are duly elected and qualified; - (2) to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending on December 31, 2017; - (3) to approve (in the event it is deemed advisable by our Board of Directors) an amendment to our third amended and restated certificate of incorporation, as amended (the "Restated Certificate of Incorporation"), to effect a reverse stock split of our issued and outstanding shares of common stock, \$0.0002 par value per share (the "Common Stock"), at a ratio to be determined in the discretion of our Board of Directors within a range of one (1) share of Common Stock for every two (2) to ten (10) shares of Common Stock (the "Reverse Stock Split"); - (4) to approve an amendment to the Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock from 50,000,000 to 100,000,000 (the "Increase"); - (5) to approve an adjournment of the 2017 Annual Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposals 3 or Proposal 4 (the "Adjournment"); - (6) to approve the 2017 Stock Incentive Plan (the "2017 Plan"); and - (7) to transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.

 The matters listed in this notice of meeting are described in detail in the accompanying proxy statement.
-Our Board of Directors has fixed the close of business on May 25, 2016 as the record date for determining those stockholders who are entitled to notice of and to vote at the meeting or any adjournment or postponement of our 2016 Annual Meeting.
-The list of the stockholders of record as of the close of business on May 25, 2016 will be made available for inspection at the meeting.
+Our Board of Directors has fixed the close of business on May 8, 2017 as the record date for determining those stockholders who are entitled to notice of and to vote at the meeting or any adjournment or postponement of our 2017 Annual Meeting.
+The list of the stockholders of record as of the close of business on May 8, 2017 will be made available for inspection at the meeting.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JULY 19, 2016
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 29, 2017